-Grow a salad on a sunny windowsill or under full-spectrum grow lights
+Grow a salad on a sunny windowsill or under grow lights

 THERE'S nothing quite like the taste of fresh-picked greens, straight from the garden.
 For most of us, that's a pleasure reserved for spring through fall.
 However, salad lovers can grow lettuce indoors, all winter long.
-Depending upon available sunlight, you can raise a steady supply of your favorite greens on a windowsill or beneath grow lights.
+Depending upon available sunlight, even urban gardeners can raise a steady supply of your favorite greens on a windowsill or beneath grow lights.

 Select the best location.
 Take a walk through your living space to determine suitable, sunny spots — ideally, a place that gets 12 hours of bright light each day.
 For lettuce, a south-facing window is best.
 Even better: a south-facing bay window.